-If you’ve been injured in a work-related car accident, you may be eligible for workers’ compensation benefits, and a car accident lawsuit loan, in addition to any compensation from auto insurance policies or damages that might result from a lawsuit.
-Even if you were at fault for the accident, you may still be able to recover workers’ compensation benefits and settlement loans.
+If you’ve been injured in a work-related car accident, you may be eligible for worker’s compensation benefits in addition to any compensation from auto insurance policies or damages that might result from a lawsuit.
+Even if you were at fault for the accident, you may still be able to recover worker’s compensation benefits.
 But what kinds of accidents are considered to be “work-related”?
 Here are a few examples:

 - You were driving as one of your work tasks, and you were injured in an accident.
 Many jobs include driving as one of their essential duties.
 Package delivery, home repairs, sales, and similar jobs all require workers to drive vehicles in order to complete their daily job tasks.
 If you were injured in a car accident while completing one of these tasks, you may be covered by worker’s compensation in addition to other potential forms of compensation.
 Remember, however, that being injured in a car accident during your daily commute generally does not count as a work-related car accident.
 If you were injured while commuting, you will need to seek compensation from sources other than worker’s compensation in most cases.

 - You were walking or bicycling as one of your work tasks, and you were injured by a car.
 While jobs that require workers to walk or bicycle are not as common as they once were, these jobs still exist.
 For instance, workers who walk to the local post office to pick up the office’s mail, or who bicycle to make quick neighborhood deliveries, may be completing the kind of on-the-job task that would categorize their accident as work-related.
-As in any accident, it is important to speak to a lawyer to understand your rights and options.
+In these cases, it is especially important to speak to a lawyer to understand your rights and options.

 - You work in a construction zone, and you were injured by a passing car.
 Working in a construction zone or near a roadway exposes workers to an increased risk of an accident in which a distracted or negligent driver hits a worker.
 Although Indiana’s state and local law enforcement work hard to warn drivers to slow down in construction areas, these accidents still pose a threat.
-If you were injured by a driver while working in a construction zone, it is important to file a worker’s compensation claim in addition to seeking other sources of compensation – and, of course, to talk to an attorney as soon as possible.
+If you were injured by a driver while working in a construction zone, it is important to file a worker’s compensation claim in addition to seeking other sources of compensation.
+And, of course, talk to an attorney as soon as possible.

 Were you injured in an accident that doesn’t appear on this list?
-Contact an experienced lawyer at Klezmer Maudlin, PC, today.
+Contact an experienced lawyer at Klezmer Maudlin, PC today.
 Our attorneys can analyze the details of your accident and help you determine what forms of compensation may be available.

 What Should I Do If I’m Injured in a car accident while working?